grumpycoders/pcsx-redux/docs/Debugging/gpu-logger.md

 Checking the `Highlight on hover` checkbox will temporarily outline a primitive when hovering it in the logger.
 This can be useful to quickly identify the corresponding primitive in the VRAM viewer by flicking the mouse over the logger.

 Checking the second checkbox in a logger node will permanently highlight the corresponding primitive in the VRAM viewer.
-The `[B]` and `[E]` buttons will select the beginning and the end of span of primitives, and highlight them in the VRAM viewer.
+The `[B]` and `[E]` buttons will select the beginning and the end of a span of primitives, and highlight them in the VRAM viewer.

 ## Replay System